microsoft/YamUI/README.md

 git push
 ```

 Then create a pull request, and once that gets reviewed and merged into master, Travis will publish your new version to npm!
+This is an alternative to creating releases manually or through GitHub's tools.
+Learn more about npm versioning [here](https://docs.npmjs.com/cli/version).

 ## Roadmap